OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 - Insert disclaimers for legal purposes.
 - Add standardized headers for marketing and communication purposes.

-By the end of this walkthrough, you'll have an add-in that adds a header and disclaimer when a message is sent.
+In this walkthrough, you'll develop an add-in that prepends a header and appends a disclaimer when a message is sent.

 > [!NOTE]
 > Support for the append-on-send feature was introduced in requirement set 1.9.
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.